AECbytes Tips and Tricks Issue #58 (Aug 11, 2011)

 Using Shared Parameters is a must in order to take full advantage of Revit’s powerful features.
 Like any sophisticated tool, it takes a little effort to fully understand the feature and its nuances.
 But once you have harnessed the power of the feature and implemented it within your firm’s content and templates, you can be much more productive and have less potential for errors and omissions on your projects.

-Dan Stine, CSI, CDT is a registered Architect with nineteen years of experience in the architectural field.
-He currently works at LHB (a 160 person multidiscipline firm) in Duluth Minnesota as the BIM Administrator, providing training, customization and support for two regional offices.
-He has presented at Autodesk University and Revit Technology Conference.
-Dan is a member of the Construction Specification Institute (CSI) and the Autodesk Developer Network (ADN) and also teaches AutoCAD and Revit Architecture classes at Lake Superior College.
-Additionally, he is a certified Construction Document Technician (CDT) and certified Revit Architecture 2011 Professional.
+Dan Stine is a registered Architect with twenty-two years of experience in the architectural field.
+He currently works at LHB (a 250 person multidiscipline firm) in Duluth Minnesota as the BIM Administrator, providing training, customization and support for two regional offices.
+Dan has worked in a total of four firms.
+While at these firms, he has participated in collaborative projects with several other firms on various projects (including Cesar Pelli, Weber Music Hall – University of Minnesota - Duluth).
+Dan is a member of the Construction Specification Institute (CSI) and the Autodesk Developer Network (ADN) and has taught AutoCAD and Revit Architecture classes at Lake Superior College, for the Architectural Technology program; additionally, he is a Certified Construction Document Technician (CDT).
+Dan currently teaches BIM to interior design students at North Dakota State University (NDSU).
+He has presented at Autodesk University, the Revit Technology Conference and Minnesota University.

-Mr. Stine has also written the following textbooks (published by SDC Publications, www.SDCpublications.com):
+Dan has also written the following textbooks (published by SDC Publications):